How Long After A Death Does A Property Need Cleaning?

 Biological fluids begin to settle and decomposition starts quickly.
 Decomposition is sped up by room temperature, humidity, and the time of year.
 Even when the body is removed promptly, residue remains on surfaces, flooring, and soft furnishings.

-Sofa heavily soiled with bodily fluids following an unattended death — typical of the contamination that requires professional biohazard cleaning and licensed waste disposal
+Sofa soiled with bodily fluids following an unattended death — typical contamination requiring specialist biohazard cleaning

 Soft furnishings absorb biological fluid rapidly — often requiring removal and disposal as hazardous waste